Lismer (crater)

 Lismer is a crater on Mercury.
 It has a diameter of 139.12 km.
 Its name was adopted by the International Astronomical Union (IAU) on April 24, 2012.
 Lismer is named for the English-Canadian painter Arthur Lismer.

-Lismer is joined to the southwest to the larger but similar crater Henri.
+Located within Mercury's large volcanic plain, Borealis Planitia, Lismer is joined to the southwest to the larger but similar crater Henri.
+Both craters were flooded with lava 3.7 billion years ago during the formation of the plain.